Gauge theory and G2-geometry on Calabi-Yau links: Gauge theory on contact Calabi-Yau --manifolds

 with $\cS_{\rm CS}(A_0)=0$.
 Supposing the cocalibrated condition $\de\psi=0$, the action is well-defined and $\rG_2$--instantons are manifestly critical points.
 Its gradient is the \emph{Chern-Simons $1$--form} $\rho=\de\cS_{\rm CS}$, defined on vector fields $b\colon \cA( E)\to\Omega^1(\fg)$ by

 and indeed the solutions of (\ref{eq: g2-instanton}) are precisely its zeroes (for a more detailed exposition, see \cite{SaEarp2014}.)

 Now, if the $\rG_2$--structure was closed, then by the Bianchi identity every solution of (\ref{eq: g2-instanton}) would automatically solve (\ref{eq: YM}).
 In other words, $\rG_2$--instantons would manifestly be critical points of the Yang-Mills functional, somewhat in analogy to (anti-)selfdual connections in dimension $4$ \cite{Donaldson1990}.
 This indeed was the starting point of our predecessors in proposing gauge theory on $\rG_2$--manifolds.
-Since then, such Yang-Mills $\rG_2$--instantons have been constructed on Joyce manifolds \cite{Walpuski2013}, Bryant-Salamon manifolds \cite{Clarke2014}, associative fibrations \cite{SaEarp2014}, asymptotically cylindrical $\rG_2$--manifolds \cite{SaEarp2009,SaEarp2015c} and their twisted connected sums \cite{SaEarp2015d,Walpuski2015}.
-However, the implication (\ref{eq: g2-instanton}) $\Rightarrow$ (\ref{eq: YM}) depends on a certain characteristic class in de Rham cohomology that yields Chern-Weil energy bounds, and it fails in general for merely cocalibrated $\rG_2$--structures.
-This is unfortunate, because many examples of the latter are now known (see e.g. \cite{Conti2006,Agricola2008,Lotay2012,Freibert2013} and references therein).
-As we will show in Section \ref{sec: top energy bounds}, a suitable version of the argument \emph{does} hold for the natural cocalibrated $\rG_2$--structure on contact Calabi-Yau manifolds and in particular for Calabi-Yau links, so in our case $\rG_2$--instantons are exactly absolute minima of the Yang-Mills functional, as well as critical points of the natural Chern-Simons action.
+Since then, such Yang-Mills $\rG_2$--instantons have been constructed on Joyce manifolds \cite{Walpuski2013}, Bryant-Salamon manifolds \cite{Clarke2014}, associative fibrations \cite{SaEarp2014}, asymptotically cylindrical $\rG_2$--manifolds \cites{SaEarp2009,SaEarp2015a} and their twisted connected sums \cite{SaEarp2015b,Walpuski2015}.
+However, the implication (\ref{eq: g2-instanton}) $\Rightarrow$ (\ref{eq: YM}), that $\rG_2$--instantons are Yang-Mills minima, does not hold for generic cocalibrated $\rG_2$--structures.
+In particular, a naive attempt to apply standard Chern-Weil arguments would depend on a certain characteristic class in de Rham cohomology which generically does not exist\footnote{The implication may still hold, in special circumstances, despite the absence of the de Rham class, see for instance the scalar torsion case in \cite{Harland2012}.}.
+This is unfortunate, since every oriented spin $7$-manifold admits such a structure \cite{Crowley2014}, of which indeed many explicit examples are now known (see e.g. \cites{Conti2006,Agricola2010,Lotay2012,Freibert2013} and references therein).
+As we will show in Section \ref{sec: top energy bounds}, a suitable version of the argument \emph{does} hold for the natural cocalibrated $\rG_2$--structure on contact Calabi-Yau manifolds and in particular for Calabi-Yau links.
+Explicitly, integrable $\rG_2$--instantons on holomorphic Sasakian vector bundles are solutions of the Yang-Mills equation (\ref{eq: YM}), even though the $\rG_2$--structure is not closed.